o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--university-of-washington/index.md

 ---

-## Careers after Master of Human-Computer Interaction and Design (MHCI+D) - University of Washington [🔗](https://mhcid.washington.edu/career-services/)
+## Careers after Master of Human-Computer Interaction and Design (MHCI+D) - University of Washington [read more](https://mhcid.washington.edu/career-services/)
 As a student in the MHCI+D Program, your main focus is on coursework and learning as much as possible in the one year you are here.
 Building your skills and knowledge during the program is the single most important means of preparing for your career.

 ### Job Titles